A Home for the 2SLGBTQIA+ Community

 Milestones:

-AIDS PEI did a workshop on AIDS with the Westisle Composite High School Drama club.
-The club then decided to put on the play, “What Was I Thinking.”
-The script was written by student Michael Boulter and centered on the concept that contracting HIV/AIDS could happen to anyone.
-AIDS PEI supported the play, showing up to Westisle and the Confederation Centre of the Arts with an information booth so that audience members could find out more about the epidemic.
+Aids PEI did a workshop on AIDS/HIV with the Westisle Composite High School Drama club.
+The club then decided to put on the play, “What Was I Thinking?”
+The script was written by a student, Michael Boulter, and centered on the concept that contracting HIV/AIDS could happen to anyone.
+Aids PEI supported the play, showing up to Westisle and the Confederation Centre of the Arts with an information booth so that audience members could find out more about the epidemic.